-University's Educational Initiatives to offer courses: Departmental Electives and guiding principles for society but have to be implemented through education, research, technology innovation and execution at ground level.
+University's Educational Initiatives to offer courses: Departmental Electives and Open Electives on Sustainability Issues

+DIT University believes that United Nations' sustainable development Goals (SDGs) are not only guiding principles for society but have to be implemented through education, research, technology innovation and execution at ground level.
 For this, the students are the best flag bearers and when they will learn the topics through various courses and do hands on training on various aspects of SDGs they will be able to understand its importance and will carry the inner message after passing out and implement effectively same in society through their career path and doable actions.